+DATE:

-DATE: Time:
+Time:

 County where child resides:

-Location of child at time of report:

-Reporter's Name, Title, Telephone, & e-ma

-Reporter's Organization and Organization address:
+Location of child at time of report: Reporter's Name, Title, Telephone, & e-mail address: Reporter's Organization and Organization address:

-Address of Primary Caretaker:

-Reporter's relationship to Child:
+Primary Caretaker of Child: Address of Primary Caretaker: Reporter's relationship to Child:

-Additional person (and contact information available and additional information is new on) who can be contacted if you, the reporter, are not eded:
+Additional person (and contact information) who can be contacted if you, the reporter, are not available and additional information is needed:

 If you are the designated reporter for your agency (i.e. school counselor, law enforcement dispatch...), please indicate the primary staff-person in your organization who has firsthand knowledge of the suspected child maltreatment and/or knows the child and family.
-DFCS's ability to speak directly with those having firsthand knowledge of the suspected child maltreatment and/or knows the child and family is critical for assessment of short and long term safety and well-being of the alleged victim child.
+DFCS's ability to speak directly with those having firsthand knowledge of the suspected child maltreatment and/or knows the child and family is critical for assessment of short- and long-term safety and well-being of the alleged victim child.